cotonne/cotonne.github.io/_posts/2016-12-31-event-sourcing-under-steroids.markdown

 ### Price-tracking application

+We are going to use an application for tracking products.
+For the moment, we are only keeping the state of the price.
+Prices can increase or decrease.
+We can imagine a lot of modifications.

+The next picture is a simplfied event sourcing architecture with the AWS components :

 ![Architecture of an event sourcing application](/images/2016-12-31-event-sourcing-steroids-1.png){:class="img-responsive"}

+Messages are :
+ # A command is sent (from UI, for example) to modify the product.
+ - CreateProduct creates a new product with a price
+ - UpdateProduct indicates the variation in the price
+ - DeleteProduct makes the product unavailable
+ # Lambdas associated to the command processes it.
+ # First, the aggregate representing the product is retrieve by retrieving all associated events and replaying them
+ # Then, based on the conditions (for example, only a product which has been created before can be update), a new event is created and stored.
+ # The event is also published on the bus to notify everyone that something has happened
+ # The event is read
+ # Data is updated and stored in a  way that facilitates the read part.
+Note that we can have more than one lambda and read format.
+ # The UI can query the informations

 #### Description

+I try to keep the processing in one function in order to facilitate the understanding

+#### Reading the query

+Your Lambda needs to comply to an interface specified by AWS.

+In order to read the query from API Gateway, you need to implement the input/ouput stream interface :

+{% highlight java %}
+@Override
+public void handleRequest(InputStream inputStream, OutputStream outputStream, Context context) throws IOException {
+    ...
+}
+{% endhighlight %}

+Then, from the input stream, you will receive a json string with a body parameter.
+You will need to parse this body to get the input parameters

 #### The read side

+The read part is really simple.
+It retrieves the id of product and returns the associated entry in the table.
+We use a raw JDBC connection to keep a thin and simple database layer.

+Example for the query part :

+{% highlight java %}
+Connection conn = database.getConnection();
+st = conn.prepareStatement(QUERY);
+st.setString(0, getRequest.getProductId());
+st.execute();
+ResultSet rs = st.getResultSet();
+if (rs.next()) {
+return new Response("" + rs.getDouble("price"));
+}
+{% endhighlight %}

+#### The processing part

+The processing part receives the event and apply some modifications to the data:

+{% highlight java %}
+@Override
+public Response handleRequest(ProcessRequest processRequest, Context context) {
+EventType eventType = EventType.valueOf(processRequest.getEvent());

+switch (eventType) {
+    case CREATE:
+	create(processRequest.getProductId(), processRequest.getValue());
+	break;
+    case UPDATE:
+	update(processRequest.getProductId(), processRequest.getValue());
+	break;
+    case DELETE:
+	delete(processRequest.getProductId());
+	break;

+}

+return new Response("OK");
+}
+{% endhighlight %}

+Depending on the event, we add, update or remove the entry in the read database.

+The approach is really naive (with switch).

+The lambda implements the RequestHandler interface.

 #### The write side

+Last but not the least, the write part.
+Let's have a look to the CreateCommand Lambda :

+{% highlight java %}
+Optional<Product> product = productRepository.getById(input.getProductId());
+return product
+	.map(x -> new Response("Failed to create product, product exists"))
+	.orElse(createProduct(input));
+{% endhighlight %}

+We retrieve the existing aggregate from the repository.
+If it doesn't exist, we publish a new product with the event **ProductCreate**.

+Retrieving and building the aggregate:
+{% highlight java %}
+context.getLogger().log("Input " + input);
+Optional<Product> product = productRepository.getById(input.getProductId());
+return product
+	.map(x -> new Response("Failed to create product, product exists"))
+	.orElse(createProduct(input));
+{% endhighlight %}

+As you notice, we rebuilt the aggregate from events.
+Here, I have not introduced snapshots which allow us to have pre-build aggregates, so getting the aggregate is faster.

+## The easy part : deployment and test

+As you can see, we just have to fill the gap in functions.
+Deployment is as easy as **serverless deploy**, rollback is  **serverless rollback**.
+With informations defined in the file serverless.yml, serverless builds your stack, deploys your code and wires everything.

+Some points should be highlighted too:
+ - Even if it is simple, it is not perfect.
+DynamoDB is a great database.
+It can also easily send back all stored events to your lambda.
+However, primary key system is limited.
+I can only create a key made of productId and date.
+If I receive two events at the same time, game over, the entry is updated.

+Event Sourcing has a lot of advantages and disavantages.
+It is not a [silver bullet][silver-bullet].
+It is true that you can do so many things :
+ - Create multiple reads api, so you can tweak each of them separately
+ - Create new reads parts from the beginning of your history.
+ - Have everything you need even if you don't know what you can one day need it!

+However, the main drawback is that events you should be well captured and tailored with the business.
+A common tool you can use is event storming sessions to facilitate this process.

+[source][source]

 [amzon-web-services]: https://aws.amazon.com/
 [aws-lambda]: https://aws.amazon.com/lambda/